JuanIrache/tomgjson/readme.md

 # tomgjson

-Experimenting with converting other time based data sources to [Adobe's mgJSON format](https://github.com/JuanIrache/mgjson)
+Experimenting with converting other time based data sources to [Adobe's mgJSON format](https://github.com/JuanIrache/mgjson) (Motion Graphics JSON).

 A live version of this app can be found here: [To mgJSON](https://goprotelemetryextractor.com/csv-gpx-to-mgjson/)